codemonger-io/cdk-qwik-bundle/examples/simple/README.md

 npx cdk deploy --toolkit-stack-name $TOOLKIT_STACK_NAME -c "@aws-cdk/core:bootstrapQualifier=$TOOLKIT_STACK_QUALIFIER"
 ```

+You will find a CDK stack `qwik-bundle-example-simple` deployed.

 ### Accessing the deployed app

 The CDK stack outputs the URL of the deployed HTTP API as `HttpApiUrl`.